zeke/devcenter-scraper/content/md/oauth.md

 GET https://id.heroku.com/oauth/authorize?client_id={client-id}&response_type=code&scope={scopes}&state={anti-forgery-token}
 ```

+Include `client-id` in the request, which is the public identifier of an OAuth client.
+Also make sure to to include `response_type`, and to set it to `code`, which is the only currently supported grant type.

 The `scope` URL parameter is a space-delimited (and url-encoded) list of the authorization scopes you are requesting.
 See [available scopes below](#scopes).

 The `state` parameter is a unique string used to maintain state between Heroku's OAuth provider and your app.
 When Heroku redirects users back to your app's `redirect_uri`, this parameter's value will be included in the response (see below).
 This parameter's value should be an anti-forgery token to protect against [cross-site request forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF).